cp-algorithms/cp-algorithms/src/algebra/prime-sieve-linear.md

 Thus, it makes sense to use the described algorithm only until for numbers of order $10^7$ and not greater.

 The algorithm's authorship appears to belong to Gries & Misra (Gries, Misra, 1978: see references in the end of the article).
-And, strictly speaking, this algorithm shouldn't be called "sieve of Eratosthenes" since it's too different from the classic one.
+However it can also be attributed to Euler, and is also known as Euler's Sieve, who already used a similar version of it during his work.

 ## Algorithm